andyholmes/gnome-shell-extension-mconnect/README.md

 ### Extension

-The extension will not appear on the extension website until reasonably complete and useful.
-To follow along now you may:
+The extension will appear on the extension website when reasonably useful.
+You may build and install the extension now with [Meson](http://mesonbuild.com):

     git clone https://github.com/andyholmes/gnome-shell-extension-mconnect.git
-    cd gnome-shell-extension-mconnect
+    mkdir builddir
-    autoreconf -if
+    cd builddir
-    ./configure --prefix=/usr
+    meson ../gnome-shell-extension-mconnect .
-    make install-zip
+    ninja install-zip

 ## Preferences